 One of the main web page optimization points consists of the properties that develop into relevant content.
-Webmasters used to think that keywords’ analysis is a fundamental and game-changing step toward the success in search ranking.
-“That’s it!” – A typical reaction for an average SEO-specialist, but not for an experienced professional.
+Webmasters used to think that keywords’ analysis is a fundamental and game-changing step toward success in search ranking.
+“That’s it!” – a typical reaction for an average SEO-specialist, but not for an experienced professional.
 The reason is that the world is going on and we should keep up with the trends.
 About ten years ago not only people believed in the power of a few well-matched words, but Google did as well.
-Since Hummingbird algorithm was integrated in 2013, Google became increasingly selective in its attitude to single words and the context, that was presented to them.
+Since the Hummingbird algorithm was integrated in 2013, Google became increasingly selective in its attitude to single words and the context, that was presented to them.
 Two years later this ranking technique was updated by a machine-learning feature named RankBrain that allows the search engine to manage the process of its own education, building the connections between the words.
-In this base, the notion of the “ latent semantic indexing keywords” actually grew into an incredibly popular one.
+In this case, the notion of the “latent semantic indexing keywords” actually grew into an incredibly popular one.

 What is the LSI keyword?

 LSI stands for Latent semantic indexing, the technique employed by the search engines in the process of web pages’ analysis in order to understand the meaning of the main keywords more clearly, specifying the searcher intent.
 The point is that the accuracy of the search result for the query strongly depends on the latent semantic, that has been previously saved in the search index.
 In other words, the LSI keyword meaning could be determined as simple words or phrases, which give some support to keywords and are associated with them by the search engine.
-That’s how search engine follows the users’ behaviour and establishes the patterns.
+That’s how the search engine follows the users’ behavior and establishes the patterns.

-For example, you have a dispute with your friend about the faster animal in the world, and you sincerely believe that it’s jaguar, rushing to the online search.
+For example, you have a dispute with your friend about the faster animal in the world, and you sincerely believe that it’s a jaguar, rushing to the online search.
 You could check Google’s “reaction” to the query “jaguar” below.
 The Knowledge Graph and the organic results show us, that first of all Google sees the “jaguar” as a vehicle, and only a small rectangular in the bottom right corner bring us the hope that animal with such name exists at all.
 Here you could see the direct example of LSI word “animal,” which is represented in brackets near the keyword.

 With the help of the latent semantic analysis, Google realizes the possibility to extract all the irrespective words from the content of the thousands of web pages, divides them into the semantically related blocks that will be introduced as the details for primary keywords, and finally shows the most relevant reply to the user’s queries.

 What influence does lantent semantic indexing have on SEO routines?
-Are there any benefits of spending time on this nuance?

-Apart from the basic goal to help Google in comprehension of what we really want to say, latent semantic indexing keywords allow us the following:
+Apart from the basic goal to help Google in the comprehension of what we really want to say, latent semantic indexing keywords allow us the following:

-- avoid the over spam, using the repeated keywords and as a result – optimize the keyword density
+- avoid the over spam, using the repeated keywords and as a result – optimize the keyword density;

-- make a deeper research of your target audience, paying attention to the significant details and the hidden aspects of the topic;
+- make deeper research of your target audience, paying attention to the significant details and the hidden aspects of the topic;

 - provide the information that will be interesting and useful both the search engine and the users;

-- create engaging and readable content, that does not induce to scroll the page as quickly as you can:)
+- create engaging and readable content, that does not induce to scroll the page as quickly as you can 😅;

 - improve your website’s ranking potential and visibility.